ory/elements/README.md

 ### Asset System

-Assets are bundled into a singular `style.css` file under each pacakges `dist/` folder.
+Assets are bundled into a singular `style.css` file under each packages `dist/` folder.
 Anything placed inside the [assets](https://github.com/ory/elements/tree/main/src/assets) folder will be bundled.
 They can also be directly imported by the React components to be used